 Prevent Validation Errors When F9 Is Pressed

 There's always the trouble with validation formulas executing when you don't want them to execute.
 For example, if you have a radio button set to "Refresh Fields On Keyword Change", then validation formulas will execute when the value changes and your users will get prompted with their errors.
 This would be a case where you don't want the users to be prompted.
+One thing you can do is use the @IsDocBeingRecalculated function in your validation formulas to prevent the validation from happening:

 @If(@IsDocBeingRecalculated; @Success; ... (rest of validation formula) ...)